 Employers can get a hefty fine if they hire a foreigner who does not have a work permit so it is less likely that an illegal immigrant would be able to find work in Panama.

-They Panama government has check points throughout the country to check IDs.
+The Panama government has checkpoints throughout the country to check IDs.
 If they find that someone is in the country illegally, they will be deported.
-Panama considers a person an illegal immigrant if they have been in Panama longer than 6 months but do not have a residency Visa,
+Panama considers a person an illegal immigrant if they have been in Panama longer than 6 months but do not have a residency Visa.

-Tourist are allowed to stay in Panama 6 months.
+Tourists are allowed to stay in Panama for 6 months.
 If they want to stay in Panama longer, they have to either (1) get a residency Visa, or (2) leave Panama for at least 30 days before they can come back.
 Tourists are not allowed to work in Panama.